Nelson Bay Guide- A Weekend Holiday

 - 3 Where to eat in Nelson Bay

 Things you should know about Nelson Bay

-The easiest and quickest way to get to Nelson Bay is by car.
-Well and because ROAD TRIP!
-Who doesn’t love them?
+The easiest and quickest way to get to Nelson Bay is by car and is the perfect place to stop on your Australia road trip!
 It’s around a 3-hour drive north from Sydney, 2 hours from Central Coast and just 1 hour from Newcastle.
 This is the option we choose as we were travelling with our little puppy Jada.
 It also is worth it to have the car whilst you are there to get around to all the little beaches!

 Port Stephen organise private coaches.
 Alternatively, you could catch the train into Newcastle and get a bus into Nelson bay from there.